Walodja1987/Web3-Development-Resources/README.md

 # Web3 Development Resources

 This is a curated list of web3 related tutorials that I personally found very helpful when starting with web3 development.
-In terms of background, I had many years of programming experience in Matlab, Python, Excel VBA, and SQL prior to that.
+When I started, I had several years of programming experience in Matlab, Python, Excel VBA, and SQL but no meaningful experience in web2 development.
+As web3 builds on top of web2, you will also find web2 content which I had to learn as well.
+Feel free to ignore if you know it already.

 # 💎Solidity
 * [Full Solidity course by Stephen Grider][Grider] - Excellent udemy course that teaches you the basics of interacting with smart contracts on Ethereum without using a framework like truffle or hardhat.
 This will help you to appreciate truffle/hardhat later on.
 Note that this tutorial uses an old version of the Solidity compiler, but I think it's still worth it as he explains the general concepts very well.
-* [Eattheblocks tutorials on youtube][Eattheblocks] - Eattheblocks has many short tutorials and intros on Solidity and Web3 which I found very helpful
+* [Eattheblocks tutorials on youtube][Eattheblocks] - Eattheblocks has many short tutorials and intros on Solidity and Web3 which I found very helpful.

 # 🎭 NFT minting
 * [Alchemy NFT minting tutorial][AlchemyNFT] - Great tutorial showing how to set up an NFT minting page starting from the Solidity contracts in hardhat and then implementing the Wallet Connect button and the mint functionality using React.
 Highly recommended!

 # 🕸️ React
-* [How to build a website in React][ReactWebsite] - Great tutorial to learn how to build a website using a React (not web3 related)
+* [How to build a website in React][ReactWebsite] - Great tutorial to learn how to build a website using a React (web2)
-* [Task tracker][TaskTrackerReact] - Great tutorial to learn how to build an interactive task tracker in React (not web3 related)
+* [Task tracker][TaskTrackerReact] - Great tutorial to learn how to build an interactive task tracker in React (web2)

 # 🎨 CSS
 * [Complete Course][CSSCompleteCourse] - Very good full course on CSS.